kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 {% assign collapse-git-link = "" %}
 {% capture collapse-content %}
 <p>For the sake of this explanation, let's imagine that all of the possible values of
-height of this Japanese man in the carnival are the values shown in the figure below:</p>
+height of this Japanese man at the carnival are the ones shown in the figure below:</p>
 <div class="text-center">
     <img src="{{site.url}}/assets/img/toolbox/mean_variance/close_spread.jpg" class="img-fluid" alt="example heights with mean 172 where spread is low">
 </div>
-<p>Let's say that, instead of guessing with the mean value (172cm), you want to try your change with 164cm.
+<p>Let's say that, instead of guessing with the mean value (172cm), you want to try your chance with 164cm.
 We still don't know the actual height of this person, however, we can make some possible error analysis:</p>
 <div class="text-center">
     <img src="{{site.url}}/assets/img/toolbox/mean_variance/why_guess_mean_1.jpg" class="img-fluid" alt="case when we guess 162cm">
 </div>